-With almost 400 undergraduate students and an equal number of graduates, Balliol is one of the largest colleges of the University of Oxford.
-It’s known for its relaxed atmosphere, for active participation, and for students who achieve outstanding academic results.
+Balliol College is a thriving academic community in the heart of Oxford.
+With almost 400 undergraduate students and an equal number of graduates, it is one of the largest colleges of the University of Oxford.
+It’s known for its relaxed atmosphere, active participation, and students who achieve outstanding academic results.

+Life at Balliol is busy, fun, and rewarding.
 There are lots of things going on and whatever your interest you will be able to get involved in some aspect of College life.

-In addition to the students there are 65 Fellows and about 120 staff who help to make the college a beautiful, safe, and interesting place in which to live and work.
+In addition to the students there are 65 Fellows and about 120 staff who help to make the College a beautiful, safe, and interesting place in which to live and work.

 The academic system is both challenging and stimulating.
 There is a diversity of people and views, which promotes discussion, and you will be encouraged to think knowledgeably and independently.

 Aside from work, there are Hall dinners, Chapel services, special lectures, speaker lunches, debates, concerts, plays, sports fixtures, society meetings, and more.

 Whether you are at work or at play, the historic buildings and landscaped gardens of the main College site provide an atmospheric location.
 The College also has a graduate centre about five minutes’ walk away, based around Holywell Manor, a beautiful medieval house.

 College business is governed by a system of committees, composed of students, Fellows, and staff.
 There is a thriving Junior Common Room (for undergraduates), Middle Common Room (for graduates), and Senior Common Room (for Fellows).